FinnE145/Lang3Website/docs/objectsAndTypes.md

 hidden locked A =               # :A; can only be accessed from itself or its own children, and properties and methods cannot be added or deleted
 ```

-> Note that `private` and `hidden` are similar in that they have the same effect on a variable's value or a variables's object reference respectively, and same goes for `readonly` and `locked`
+> Note that `private` and `hidden` are similar in that they have the same effect on a variable's value or a variable's object reference respectively, and same goes for `readonly` and `locked`

 ##### Polymorphism: